-At your bike shop (probably).
-Thanks to CalBike and other organizations, bicycle repair services are designated as essential businesses, and may therefore stay open in California, unless a local order expressly prohibits it.
-While some shops are closed, many shops are open for reduced service with reduced hours, or for appointment-only services.
+At your bike shop.
+Thanks to CalBike and other organizations, bicycle repair services are designated as essential businesses, and may therefore stay open in California, even during stay-at-home orders.
+Many California bike shops have found creative ways to stay open while still keeping their customers and employees safely distanced.

 Be sure to call ahead, in case the shop requires appointments or has changed its hours.
 As a service, some advocates are listing open shops.
 We have not checked these for accuracy, but you may find useful these listings in Marin County and San Diego County, as well as this (incomplete) crowdsourced national map of bike shops.

 Where can I get a used bike for cheap or free?

 Great question, with a wonderful answer!
-The sudden surge in demand for bikes for essential travel has sparked Caifornians into action.
+The sudden surge in demand for bikes for essential travel has sparked Californians into action.
 New platforms are springing up to connect people with extra bikes with those who need them.
 Many bicycles are being offered for free.

 Learn more about Bike Match.

 Where can I get a new bike?

 You can buy a bike from an online retailer and have it delivered, but we recommend test riding a bike before committing to it, and developing a relationship with your local bike shop in the process.
 Many local bike shops have figured out how to offer test rides safely.